Copyright Silhouette School 2016. Powered by Blogger.

 Start by going to www.whatfontis.com.

-On the very first page, you'll find the spot to upload your image (it says "Upload the font image file").
-Click "Browse" to locate the file on your computer.
+On the very first page, you'll find the spot to upload your image (it says "Drag and Drop Your Font Image Here").
+You can also click "Browse" to locate the file on your computer.

 silhouette fonts, silhouette cameo fonts, silhouette font, identify fonts, commercial use fonts